tim-inzitari/Psychometric-Annotator/README.md

 To start it again after initializing it run `startup.sh` or `docker-compose up`

 To shut it down run `shutdown.sh` or `docker-compose down --remove-orphans`

+After the software has started, you can access the web interface in your browser at `locahost:8080`

+In order to add a document simply save your image as a .jpg file, and title it using its CITE2 URN.
+Then place it in the "ImageArchive" folder.
+The software will automatically process the image, add it to the database, and make it available in the web interface.